Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 - 3 months before trying to conceive: Start a prenatal vitamin with at least 400 mcg folic acid (or better, methylfolate).
 This builds tissue stores of folate that protect from day one.

 - Throughout pregnancy: Continue daily without gaps.
-Iron, calcium, and vitamin D needs increase significantly in the second and third trimesters.
+Your needs for iron, calcium, and vitamin D rise sharply in the second and third trimesters.

-- During breastfeeding: Continue for at least 6 months postpartum, or longer if breastfeeding continues.
-Lactation depletes maternal nutrient stores rapidly particularly DHA, calcium, and iron.
+- During breastfeeding: Continue for at least 6 months after birth, or longer if you keep breastfeeding.
+Lactation drains maternal stores fast, especially DHA, calcium, and iron.

 The 7 Essential Ingredients to Look For